atong01/website/content/authors/admin/_index.md

 # I am also a cofounder of [DreamFold](https://dreamfold.ai) a protein design startup.

 # Highlight the author in author lists? (true/false)
+#I'm also interested in generative models for protein design and cofounded [a startup](https://www.dreamfold.ai/) to work on these problems.
 highlight_name: true
 ---
 I am a postdoc with [Yoshua Bengio](https://https://yoshuabengio.org) studying